soluzi/media-drive/README.md

 # media-storage

-A Node.js media library package inspired by Laravel Media Library, designed for Express + Prisma + TypeScript environments.
+TypeScript media library for Node.js and Express with Prisma ORM.
+Manage and attach files to any model using collections, sharp image conversions, and flexible local or S3 storage.
+Includes REST routes, Axios support, and optional signed URLs for secure access.

 ## Features